Home/Research/ret2dso: Runtime Ret2dlresolve Under Full RELRO

 3. Loader Internals

-Each loaded object is represented by a persistent struct link_map:
+Each loaded object is represented by a struct link_map:

 c